 Presa de la Olla - This guide to Guanajuato wouldn't be complete without the best kept secret in the city.
 You'll find mostly Mexican tourists here but at this lake/dam you can rent paddleboats or row boats for only $35 pesos (per person).
 Bring some food to feed the ducks and enjoy an afternoon exploring the parks nearby and the food vendors that are set up all around the lake.
 The row boats are a bit challenging and you can watch Fel and I struggling in our video about our last day in Guanajuato.

 Catch a Local Ball Game - It will be hard to miss the baseball stadium when you're viewing the city from the Pipila statue.
 Believe it or not, baseball is popular in this part of Mexico and you'll usually see tickets being sold here for weekend games.
 Seats are cheaper is you're willing to sit in the sun!

-Embajadores – Hidalgo Market might be the biggest but the Embajadores market steals the show on Sundays.
+Embajadores - Hidalgo Market might be the biggest but the Embajadores market steals the show on Sundays.
 The square comes to life with tons of food stalls, entertainment for kids and a pony riding around.
-We had so much fun trying different Mexican street foods from this market.
+We had so much fun trying different Mexican street foods from the Sunday market.

 Even though there’s no beach, Guanajuato is a city full of surprises and I would highly recommend it.
 Hopefully this guide to Guanajuato is helpful for you so you can enjoy it for yourself soon!